GitTimeraider/Subscription-Tracker-docker/README.md

 ## 🐛 Troubleshooting

 ### Email Notifications Not Working
+1. **Use the Test Email feature**: Go to Settings → Notification Settings and click "Send Test Email"
-1. Verify SMTP settings in environment variables
+2. Verify SMTP settings in environment variables
-2. Check that email credentials are correct
+3. Check that email credentials are correct
-3. For Gmail, ensure 2FA is enabled and use app-specific password
+4. For Gmail, ensure 2FA is enabled and use app-specific password
+5. Ensure your email address is set in User Settings
+6. Check both inbox and spam folder for test emails
-4. Check application logs for error messages
+7. Check application logs for error messages

 ### Database Issues
 1. Stop the application